priestd09/corda/docs/source/api-flows.rst

 Flows
 =====

+.. note:: Before reading this page, you should be familiar with the key concepts of :doc:`key-concepts-flows`.

 FlowLogic
 ---------
 The concept of a flow is implemented in code as a set of implementations of the abstract ``FlowLogic`` class.
-Each party to the flow will run a flowlogic, and these flowlogics will communicate to handle a specific business process.
+Each party to the flow will run their own ``FlowLogic``, and these ``FlowLogic``s will communicate to handle a specific business process.

 Each ``FlowLogic`` implementation must override the ``FlowLogic.call()`` method to describe the actions it will take to achieve its role in the flow.